souldern/souldern.github.io/history/maps/index.md

 # Souldern Historic Maps

-Scans of historic maps provides by Souldern Residents,
+Scans of historic maps provides by Souldern Residents.

+Clicking on the preview omage will link t a high resolution PDF scan of the map.

 ## 1978